CSCIMattAustin/Fun_with_Binary_trees/README.md

-This is the Read me for FUN WITH BINARY SEARCH TREES!!!!!!!!!!# Fun_with_Binary_trees
+This is the Readme is for the binary search tree project!!